audioeye/sdlc-docs/docs/get-started.md

 ## Jest

-### NPM Installation
+### NPM Installation or Update

-You can install the Jest package locally (as a developer only dependency) in your project.
+You can install or update the Jest package locally (as a developer only dependency) in your project.

 ```bash
 npm install -D @audioeye/testing-sdk-jest